johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

 </tbody>
 </table>

+Some chemical properties seem to have consistent average levels across both colors of wine, while some properties seem to have very different average levels.
+The most noteworthy difference across colors of wine, is the average level of total sulfur dioxide.
+Red wine has an average of about 46.47 units of total sulfur dioxide, while white wine has an average of about 138.36 units.

-When we look at the correlation of components from this average summary, we can visualize which groups of components are similar to each other.
+When we look at the correlation of these chemical components from this average summary, we can visualize which groups of components tend to have similar/opposite levels.

 <br>

 ![](figures/corrplot-1.png)

 We can clearly see a perfect correlation between two groups of wine components.
+Residual sugar, citric acid, free sulfur dioxide, total sulfur dioxide, alcohol, and quality are all perfectly correlated with each other.
+Meanwhile, volatile acidity, fixed acidity, chlorides, density, pH, and sulphates are all perfectly correlated with each other.
-So, the chemical components do seem to distinct groups.
+So, the chemical components do seem to appear in two distinct groups.

-When we run the PCA analysis, we get two distinct principal component groups (as seen below).
+Moreover, when we run PCA, we get two distinct principal component groups (as seen below).

 <br>